jamesoyanna/home-section-block/readme.md

-A custom gutenberg home-section block use for creating a text block area on the gutenberg editor.
+A custom gutenberg home-section block use for adding a text block area on the gutenberg editor.

 Installation.

     Navigate to the Plugins > Add new screen in your WordPress administrative dashboard.
     Click Add New at the top of the page.
     Click Upload Plugin at the top of the page.